 4. When the school gives consent, what are the school’s obligations regarding notifying the parent?

 As a best practice, the school should consider providing parents with a notice of the websites and online services whose collection it has consented to on behalf of the parent.
 Schools can identify, for example, sites and services that have been approved for use district-wide or for the particular school.

-In addition, the school may also want to make the operators’ direct notices regarding their information practices available to interested parents.
-This allows the parent to assess the site’s or service’s practices and to exercise their rights under COPPA – for example, to review the child’s personal information.
-Many school systems have implemented Acceptable Use Policies for Internet Use (AUPs) to educate parents and students about in-school Internet use; the school could maintain this information on a website or provide a link to the information at the beginning of the school year.
+In addition, the school may want to make the operators’ direct notices regarding their information practices available to interested parents.
+Many school systems have implemented Acceptable Use Policies for Internet use (AUPs) to educate parents and students about in-school Internet use.
+The school could maintain this information on a website or provide a link to the information at the beginning of the school year.

 5. What information should a school seek from an operator before entering into an arrangement that permits the collection, use, or disclosure of personal information from students?